Skip to content

 Also Featured In: Georgia Birds, Birds that Live around Central Florida

-14. Snowy egret
+14. Snowy Egret

 The Snowy Egret is a small white heron native to North America.
 Its scientific name, Egretta thula, comes from Provençal French for the little egret and an incorrect reference to the Black-necked Swan by Chilean naturalist Juan Ignacio Molina in 1782.

-This beautiful bird has black legs with yellow feet, and a long plume of feathers on its head that often appears as if it's wearing a crown.
+This beautiful bird has black legs, yellow feet, and a long plume of feathers on its head that often appears as if it’s wearing a crown.

-It feeds primarily on insects and aquatic life like fish or frogs making it well adapted for both wetland habitats such as marshes or swamps plus coastal areas close to shorelines.
+It feeds primarily on insects and aquatic life like fish or frogs, making it well adapted for wetland habitats such as marshes or swamps and coastal areas close to shorelines.

-With their graceful movements they are truly delightful creatures to observe while out exploring nature.
+Their graceful movements make them truly delightful creatures to observe while exploring nature.

 Scientific classification: